- Getting Started

 Student billing policies

-CCC reserves the right to withhold transcripts, and restrict future registration and take any other action legally available to the college if your account balance is not paid in full by the published due date.
+CCC reserves the right to withhold transcripts, restrict future registration and take any other action legally available to the college if your account balance is not paid on the date due.

 Please visit our Student Rights and Responsibilities page for information.